Behavioral Sciences Definitions

 - Expended concentrated attention

-- Presence of sufficient retention of desirable behaviour
+- Presence of sufficient retention of desirable behavior

 - The newly acquired behavior must be appropriately rewarded